VEGA Technical Reference

 R/W | Background color. |

-Moving the pointer is one write to CURSOR_POS per frame, which is the point of
+A move of the pointer is one write to CURSOR_POS for each frame.
+This is the

 7.8 Video overlay

-A scaled video window composited at scanout.
+The overlay is a scaled video window that the engine composites at scanout.
 The source is a YUV image in the frame store.
-The engine converts it to RGB by the BT.601 coefficients and scales it from its source size to a destination rectangle on screen, gated by a color key so desktop windows can occlude it.
-This is the path for CD video without spending the CPU on color conversion and scaling.
+The engine converts it to RGB with the BT.601 coefficients.
+It then scales it from the source size to a destination rectangle on the screen.
+A color key controls the overlay, thus a desktop window can cover it.
+Use this path for CD video, and keep the color conversion and the scaling off the CPU.

 Source formats: